The role of innovation in Germany's current corporate culture

 Rigid hierarchies should be replaced by agile structures.
 Agile methods such as Scrum or Design Thinking can help accelerate creative processes.

 An innovation-friendly culture requires the courage to experiment and the willingness to learn from mistakes.
-Managers should act as role models and establish an open error culture.
+Leaders should act as role models and establish an open culture of learning from mistakes.

 3. Improve knowledge transfer

-Cooperation between universities and companies must be intensified.
+Collaboration between universities and businesses needs to be intensified.
 Innovation clusters or research collaborations can help promote the exchange of knowledge.

 4. Involve employees

-Employees’ ideas should be actively promoted – for example through innovation competitions or special creative days (“hackathons”).
-This not only strengthens the company's innovative strength, but also the emotional connection of its employees.
+Employee ideas should be actively encouraged – for example, through innovation competitions or special creative days (“hackathons”).
+This not only strengthens the company's innovative capacity but also the emotional connection of its employees.

 5. Use technology